alset0326/peda-arm/README.md

 **Update in 2025-08-28:**

-Try to make PEDA-ARM as a purer, lighter and more flexible debugging tools by moving more functions to plugins.
-Type " plugin" to see more help.
+Try to make PEDA-ARM as a purer, lighter and more flexible debugging tools by moving more functions to plugins, which still be portable and support both python 2/3.
+Type "plugin" to see more help.
 Currently, plugins support:

 - plugin sample: the example plugin
 - plugin cyclic: the cyclic string generate
 - plugin intelasm: assemble on x86/x64 platform
 - plugin armasm: assemble on arm/arm64 platform
 - plugin libheap: install [libheap](https://github.com/cloudburst/libheap) via plugin
+- plugin heap: install [gef-heap](https://hugsy.github.io/gef/commands/heap/) via plugin (**recommended**)

 ## Key Features: